kso512/checkmk_agent/README.md

       - ""
     86400:
       - "mk_apt"
+      - "mk_docker.py"

-This runs the `mk_apt` plugin only once per day instead of every check.
+This runs the `apache_status.py` plugin only once per five minutes, and the `mk_apt` and `mk_docker.py` plugins only once per day, instead of every check.
 This shaves seconds off every remaining check of the day which uses the cached value.

 ## Dependencies